chartbeat-labs/textacy/docs/source/quickstart.md

 there are some workarounds.

-If you haven't already, download spaCy models for the languages you want to analyze --- see :ref:`installation_downloading-data` for details.
+If you haven't already, download spaCy models for the languages you want to analyze --- see [Installation](installation) for details.
 Then, if your use case doesn't require `Corpus` functionality, you can iterate over the texts and only analyze those for which models are available: